bharathikalai/git_commands/readme.md

 # command 19
 ## git rebase branch_name

+git rebase is about keeping your work up-to-date and integrated with the latest changes in the project, resulting in a cleaner and more straightforward project history.

 # command 20
 ## git stash
 ## git stash pop

+git stash is your secret tool for managing unfinished work in Git, ensuring your creative process stays organized and your project's history remains clean.

 # command 21
 ##  git cherry-pick commit_id